Skip to main content

 model = HB_HBMRuntime(model_files)

-# Print loaded model names
+# Print names of loaded models

 print("Loaded models:", model.model_names)

-# Construct multiple input tensors for each model
+# Construct multi-input tensors for each model

 multi_input_tensors = {}